GValue

 booleanValue.init(GObject.TYPE_BOOLEAN);

-// Set the GValue from a property
+// Get the GValue for a GObject property

 action.get_property('enabled', booleanValue);

-// Set the GValue
+// Set a GObject property from a GValue

 booleanValue.set_boolean(true);